 Acidophilus– a probiotic. helps their digestive system and immune system. add the recommended amount to water in a spoon and use a syringe or you can put the powder right on your nipple. if you or baby are on antibiotics, give acidophilus at a different time of the day or when you’re done using antibiotics to replenish the good bacteria in the gut.

 Hydro Flask– because who has time to go get water and you need as much as you can for producing breast milk.

 This nursing position– a few facebook friends sent me this link when i shared that baby was having tummy problems and this position changed everything!
-When I was pregnant, nursing was the think I looked forward to most, that connecting and sweet times together, but it was torture for her and for me to feel like my milk was causing her pain.
+When I was pregnant, nursing was the thing I looked forward to most, that connection and sweet moments together, but it was torture for her and for me to feel like my milk was causing her pain.
 You can cut out dairy-that’s so great, but also try this position because we went from unbearable nursing to sweet cuddles!

 breast pump– i was so engorged when my milk first came in, i had to pump to get relief. you can save your milk & add it to solids once they start eating or for bottle feeding if you need to leave.

 burp cloths– don’t underestimate the power of the cloth

 a swing– “excuse me, which one of these swings the fastest?”. for a couple weeks, this was the only thing that brought relief or sleep for her.